axeliono/team-profile-generator/README.md

 ## Description

-A node.js application that allows the user to input employee data and generate a styles HTML file with each employee's information
+A node.js application that allows the user to input employee data and generate a styled (using Bootstrap) HTML file with each employee's information

 ## Installation Instructions